-The sentence should have been translated as:

-The students who made mistakes wrote:

-Jack and Bill is playing football often.
+The sentence should have been translated as: Jack and Bill often play football.
+The students who made mistakes wrote: Jack and Bill is playing football often.
+(1 student) Jack and Bill are playing football often.
 (1 student)

-Jack and Bill are playing football often.
-(1 student)

-I don't go to church every Sunday.

-I am not going...
+The expected sentence: I don't go to church every Sunday.
+The students' sentences: I am not going...
 (13 students)